BonusPlay/GLFW-OpenGL-Base/README.md

 # GLFW OpenGL Base
 Base Project structure for OpenGL + GLFW.
 Clone with `git clone --recursive https://github.com/BonusPlay/GLFW-OpenGL-Base.git` and remember to build dependencies with cmake in `lib` folder.
+Since BASS isn't open source I didn't include it in the repo, but if you want to use it just unzip it into the `lib/bass` folder.
 Press ` (tilde) in game to view UI.
 Feel free to use/contribute.

 ## Features
 -[x] Multiplatform (Windows, Linux, macOS)